gmkhussain/vue2-draggable/README.md

 - - [ ] with Dynamic Inner HTML Element
 - - [ ] Lock Cell
 - - [ ] Lock inside Table: Not able to drag out of current table
 - - [ ] Preview stick on previous position
-- - [ ] Preview sync with new position
+- - [ ] Preview sync with new position ( High Light LINE on DROP POSITION )

 - [ ] Table Resizer
 - - [ ]